Shared decision-making in medicine: Factors that predict participation

-Patient participation is field related to shared decision-making but which focuses more specifically on the patient's role in the patient-physician relationship.
+Patient participation is a field related to shared decision-making but which focuses more specifically on the patient's role in the patient-physician relationship.
 There are certain patient characteristics that influence the extent of their participation.
 One study showed that female patients who are younger and more educated and have less severe illnesses than other patients are more likely to participate in medical decisions.
 That is, more education appears to increase participation levels and old age to reduce it.
 Another study found that age was not inversely related to participation levels but that patients who are not as fluent with numbers and statistics tended to let their physicians make medical decisions.
 Culture also makes a difference.
 In general, for example, Americans play a more active role in the physician-patient relationship, such as by asking follow-up questions and researching treatment options, than do Germans.
 In one study, Black patients reported that they participate less in shared decision-making than white patients, yet another study showed that Black patients desire to participate just as much as their white counterparts and are more likely to report initiating conversation about their health care with their physicians.

 Individuals who place a higher value on their health are more likely to play a passive role when it comes to medical decision-making than those who placed a lower value on health.
 Researchers Arora and McHorney posit that finding may be the result of their apprehension when it comes to health-related concerns among those who place a high value on health, leading to a tendency to let an expert, rather than themselves, make important medical decisions.